Updated March 6, 2026

 A 7.5% Tariff Still Applies to Many Books

 However, there is still a 7.5% tariff on some types of printed books imported from China.
 This tariff was introduced in the Section 301 tariffs during the first Trump administration and has remained in place under the Biden administration.
-It is not related to the IEEPA exemptions but instead was categorized separately in earlier trade actions.
+It is not related to the current section 122 global tariff but instead was categorized separately in earlier trade actions.

 This 7.5% tariff generally applies to bound printed books other than children’s books, such as novels, comic books, art books, cookbooks, journals, travel guides, and many other genres of books that we print.